kaushik88/kaushik88.github.io/_posts/2016-01-05-goals-vs-systems.md

 > A goal is a specific objective that you achieve (or don't) in the future.
 A system is something you do on a regular basis that increases your odds of happiness in the long run.

 And this applies to most things that we do - in the world of running, running a half marathon under 2 hours is a goal, but running 3 miles twice a week is a system.
-In the world of skiing, skiing a black slope is a goal, but skiing every weekend is a system.
+In the world of skiing, skiing a black diamond trail comfortably is a goal, but skiing every weekend is a system.

 {% include figure.html path="blog/personal/goals-vs-systems.jpg" alt="Goals vs systems" %}